nikomatsakis/rfcs/active/0000-closures.md

 You could now refer to a task that takes an `int` and returns a `f32` by writing `TaskBody(int) -> f32`.

+## Converting between closure types

+We will supply the following impls for converting between the various closure types:

+    impl<A,R,T:Fn<A,R>> FnOnce<A,R> for T {
+        fn call_once(mut self, args: A) -> R {
+            self.call_mut(args)
+        }
+    }

+    impl<A,R,T:FnShare<A,R>> Fn<A,R> for T {
+        fn call(&mut self, args: A) -> R {
+            self.call_share(args)
+        }
+    }

+These impls reflect the fact that the various closure traits are ordered in terms of their generality.
+The existence of these impls has the side-effect that no one can implement more than one fn trait, because coherence will reject any such impl as overlapping.

 # Drawbacks

 This model is more complex than the existing model in some respects